Search icon

 Edited Excerpts:

-How do you assess Indian economy now?
+How do you assess the Indian economy now?

-third consideration is that our savings and investment rate have been declining.
-Basically, domestic growth depends on when domestic saving and investment rates and our nominal saving and investment rates have been falling in recent years and have gone below 30 per cent of GDP, y are close to 29 per cent.
+The third consideration is that our savings and investment rate have been declining.
+Basically, domestic growth depends on when domestic saving and investment rates and our nominal saving and investment rates have been falling in recent years and have gone below 30 per cent of GDP, they are close to 29 per cent.

-I don't think it will be met very easily, but we might just make it, or we might miss it by a small margin. reason is that direct taxes are doing very well but indirect tax buoyancy is still low and union excise duties have not done well. re is also a concern that is linked to nominal GDP growth vis a vis real GDP growth.
+I don't think it will be met very easily, but we might just make it, or we might miss it by a small margin.
+The reason is that direct taxes are doing very well but indirect tax buoyancy is still low and union excise duties have not done well.
+There is also a concern that is linked to nominal GDP growth vis a vis real GDP growth.
 Right now, real GDP growth is 7 per cent.
-But nominal GDP growth depends on ding to this GDP growth inflation based on implicit price deflator right that may be about 2.3 per cent or so, that will give us an overall nominal growth of 9.5 per cent budgeted assumption was 10.5 per cent.
+But nominal GDP growth depends on adding to this GDP growth inflation based on the implicit price deflator right that may be about 2.3 per cent or so, that will give us an overall nominal growth of 9.5 per cent budgeted assumption was 10.5 per cent.

 Do you think private capex has taken off or is it still tepid?